Joaotcs/Hackintosh-Elitebook-8x0-g5/README.md

 5- Opencanopy for better GUI on boot selection.

 6- Less security restriction (makes the use of kext updater app possible).

+7- Fix for Touchpad/touchscreen not working after waking from sleep (?) needs more testing.

 Edit config.plist with your own PLATFORMINFO